-- Canada has 189,874 farms (down 1.9% from 2016) Source: Census of Agriculture, 2021 - Canada has 262,455 farm operators (down 3.5% from 2016) Source: Census of Agriculture, 2021 - The average age of farm operators: 56 years old (up from 55 years old in 2016) Source: Census of Agriculture, 2021 - o Operators aged 55+: 60.5% (up 6% from 2016) Source: Census of Agriculture, 2021 - o Young farmers: 8.6% (down from 9.1% in 2016) Source: Census of Agriculture, 2021 - 12% of farms have a written succession (or transition) plan (up from 8.4% in 2016) Source: Census of Agriculture, 2021 - It is estimated that 75% of Canadian farms will transition over the next 10 years.
-Source: BDO - Women and young farmers are more likely to report high stress, specifically due to farm transition and family conflict.
-Source: Healthy Minds, Healthy Farms Study, 2020, Farm Management Canada - The 7 business practices driving farm financial performance: - o A commitment to lifelong learning and skills development - o Business decisions made using accurate financial data - Seeking the help of business advisors and consultants - o Having a written business plan, following it, reviewing it annually - Knowing, monitoring your cost of production and what it means for your profits - o Assessing risks and having a plan to manage and mitigate risk - Using a budget and financial plan to monitor financial position and options Source: Dollars and Sense, 2015, Farm Management Canada - With a 'work smarter, not harder' mentality, Canada's top financially performing farmers are more 50% more likely to seek out new information through training and learning opportunities, and 30% more likely to work with trusted farm advisors to gain insight and discover new opportunities for their farm business.
+- Women and young farmers are more likely to report high stress, specifically due to farm transition and family conflict.
+Source: Healthy Minds, Healthy Farms Study, 2020, Farm Management Canada - The 7 business practices driving farm financial performance: - A commitment to lifelong learning and skills development - Business decisions made using accurate financial data - Seeking the help of business advisors and consultants - o Having a written business plan, following it, reviewing it annually - Knowing, monitoring your cost of production and what it means for your profits - Assessing risks and having a plan to manage and mitigate risk - Using a budget and financial plan to monitor financial position and options Source: Dollars and Sense, 2015, Farm Management Canada

+- With a 'work smarter, not harder' mentality, Canada's top financially performing farmers are more 50% more likely to seek out new information through training and learning opportunities, and 30% more likely to work with trusted farm advisors to gain insight and discover new opportunities for their farm business.
 Source: Dollars and Sense, 2015, Farm Management Canada - They are also more likely to take risks, but not just any old risk these are calculated risks because these farmers are 50% more likely to have a formal business plan in place.
-Planning ahead is not about predicting the future, but rather building a roadmap and contingency plans to help guide you through whatever the future holds.
+Planning ahead is not about predicting the future, but rather building a road map and contingency plans to help guide you through whatever the future holds.
 Source: Dollars and Sense, 2015, Farm Management Canada - Farmers who regularly work with farm business advisors are significantly more likely to regularly and consistently implement farm business management practices.
 Source: Dollars and Sense, 2015, Farm Management Canada